SAIC-ATS/ARTTECH-3135/_posts/2016-08-31-Assignment_0.md

 	- Sign up for [http://github.com](http://github.com).
 Just get a free account.
     - Check out the [backpack](https://education.github.com/pack)!
 	- Sign up for an account at [http://talk.olab.io](http://talk.olab.io).
+  - Sign up for an account at [http://ats.community](http://ats.community).
 3. Prepare!
     - Read: [What is Code?](http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/)
         - Why? _This is a recent well-received popular article describing "code" for a popular audience.
 You will be joining the ranks of "coders" this week and I think you should have some sense of what you are getting yourself into ... and how you might want to influence the field._